Small Cell Right of Way Permits

 Step 2: Registration of Small Cell Network Provider

-Before applying for a permit(s), a network provider seeking to install small-cell facilities must register with the City of McKinney Public Works Department through the Small Cell permit application.
-A certificate of insurance is required at the time of submittal.
+Before applying for a permit(s), a network provider seeking to install small-cell facilities must register with the City of McKinney Public Works Department through the Small Cell Permit Application.
+A certificate of insurance is required at the time of application.

 Step 3: Submit Required Permit Application

 "Permit for Installation of Network Nodes, Poles, and/or Transport Facilities" is the required permit application for all small-cell projects.
 Traffic Control Plans shall be included within the plans if lane closures are needed.
 Designate on the application whether the permit is for network nodes, poles or transport facilities.

 - The City of McKinney has 30 days to complete the initial review of each network node permit application and applicants will be notified by the City of McKinney Public Works Department whether the permit application is incomplete and what specific information is missing.

 - The City of McKinney has 30 days to complete the initial review of each support pole permit application and applicants will be notified by the City of McKinney Public Works Department whether the permit application is incomplete and what specific information is missing.

 - The City of McKinney has 10 days to complete the initial review of each transport facility permit application and applicants will be notified by the City of McKinney Public Works Department whether the permit application is incomplete and what specific information is missing.